San Jose State University: South Campus

 SJSU's South Campus is located in the Spartan Keyes neighborhood, just south of Downtown San Jose.
 Many of SJSU's athletics facilities, including CEFCU Stadium (formerly known as Spartan Stadium) and the Spartan Golf Complex, along with the athletics department administrative offices and multiple training, practice and competition facilities, are located on the 62 acre south campus approximately 1.5 mi south of the main campus near 7th Street.
 The south campus also is home to student overflow parking.
 Shuttle buses run between the main campus and south campus every 10 to 15 minutes Monday through Thursday.

 In April 2014, a new $76 million master plan to renovate the entire South Campus was unveiled.
 The estimated cost was later increased to $150 million.
 The plan called for construction of a golf training facility, new baseball and softball stadiums, new outdoor recreation and intramural facility, new soccer and tennis facilities, three beach volleyball courts, a new multilevel parking garage, a new track and field facility, and a football stadium addition and renovation.
 The new golf, soccer and tennis facilities opened in 2017.
 The new softball facility opened in 2018, and the beach volleyball courts were completed in 2019.
 The intramural facility and parking garage were completed in 2021 along with the first phase of a new baseball facility.

 In August 2023, the first phase of the football stadium project was completed at an approximate cost of $70 million.
 Known as the Spartan Athletics Center, the 55,000 square-foot, multi-story facility houses a new football operations center, locker rooms, offices, meeting and training rooms and a sports medicine center.
 The facility also includes soccer team offices and locker rooms, as well as dining and hospitality facilities, event spaces and premium viewing areas.
 Phase II, which is tentatively slated to include installation of premium spectator seating on the stadium's east side, remains in the planning stages as of 2023.

-Remaining South Campus projects are either under construction or still in the planning stages, as of 2023.
+Remaining South Campus projects were either under construction or still in the planning stages, as of 2023.